GPU-Accelerated Algorithms for Process Mapping: Experimental Evaluation

-\textbf{Comparison to GPU-based Algorithms.} While no other GPU-based algorithms currently exist for solving the GPMP, we can compare our algorithms to \algo{Jet}~\cite{Gilbert24}.
-Note that \algo{Jet} solves the graph partitioning problem, which corresponds to using a distance vector of $D = 1 : \ldots : 1$.
-Since we test the distance $D = 1:10:100$, \algo{Jet}'s resulting partitions are unfit and the corresponding communication costs are worse than those of our algorithms.
+While no other GPU-based algorithms currently exist for solving the GPMP, we can compare our algorithms to \algo{Jet}~\cite{Gilbert24}.
+Note that \algo{Jet} solves the graph partitioning problem, which corresponds to using the distance vector $D = 1 : \ldots : 1$.
+Since we test the distance $D = 1 : 10 : 100$, \algo{Jet}'s resulting partitions are unfit and the corresponding communication costs are worse than those of our algorithms.
 In terms of runtime, however, \algo{Jet} is comparable to \algo{GPU-IM} as they both follow the multilevel scheme.
-We base our comparison on the large graph instances ($\geq 1$ million vertices).
-Using \algo{GPU-IM} as the baseline for runtime and communication costs, we observe that \algo{Jet} and \algo{Jet-ultra} incur additional communication costs of $42.1$\% and $38.8$\% on average respectively.
-In terms of runtime, \algo{Jet-ultra} is comparable to \algo{GPU-IM}, with a geometric mean speedup of $1.03$, whereas \algo{Jet} achieves an average speedup of $1.33$.
-We attribute this performance gap primarily to the $40$\% matching requirement of our algorithm, compared to the $75$\% in \algo{Jet}.
-This allows \algo{Jet} to produce smaller coarse graphs in fewer levels, and thereby reduce runtime.
-While we could tune our constants for more speed, we observed that it negatively impacted solution quality.
-Our algorithms \algo{GPU-HM} and \algo{GPU-HM-ultra} further improve solution quality but are worse in runtime than \algo{GPU-IM} (see Figure~\ref{fig:own}), which translates to this GPU comparison.